mbu147/outlook-for-linux/app/config/README.md

 	}
 ]
 ```
-3. In Teams V2, it would look like this:
+3. In Outlook V2, it would look like this:
 ```json
 {
 	"videoBackgroundImages": [